spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

   --learning_rate 1e-5 \
   --max_training_samples 400000 \
   --test_size 10000 \
-  --weeb-normie-cutoff 0.0115 \
+  --min_threshold_weeb 0.0031 \
-  --weeb-strong-cutoff 0.0521 \
+  --strong_threshold_weeb 0.0047 \
-  --furry-normie-cutoff 0.0145 \
+  --min_threshold_furry 0.0034 \
-  --furry-strong-cutoff 0.0633
+  --strong_threshold_furry 0.0051
 ```

 This will train the model and save the LoRA adapters to the `finetuned_weeb-furry_model_v1` directory.
 It will also automatically run an evaluation at the end.

 ### 4. Evaluate the Model (`classifier.py evaluate`)

 If you want to re-evaluate a trained model on a different dataset, use this command.
+**Thresholds are configurable as above.**

 **Example:**